Location: Marriott Denver Tech Center, Denver, Colorado USA

 “It was an amazing experience with a great mix of lecture style settings to learn from the experts, but also conversational and discussion based groupings that allowed for everyone to interact with one another and the national experts.
 Of all the professional developments I have done, this particular institute stands out as the clear number one, both for the quality of information and the well laid out schedule.” - Justin Janak; Assistant Director, Assessment

-“The ACPA Assessment Institute provided a excellent overview of assessment issues and practices.
+“The ACPA Assessment Institute provided an excellent overview of assessment issues and practices.
 Most of my prior experience focused on assessment in a single department and I was inspired by the opportunity to participate in conversations about assessment at a division level.
-I use the information everyday - providing assistance to departments on single projects or thinking about comprehensive planning, as well as developing frameworks to coordinate assessment across our division.” - Past Participant
+I use the information everyday - providing assistance to departments on single projects or thinking about comprehensive planning, as well as developing frameworks to coordinate assessment across our division.” - Past participant

 Questions?
 Contact Tricia Fechter, Senior Director – Professional Development, Research & Scholarship, or call 1.202.835.2272.